Articles

 On Offer

-April 2025, Part 1 These days, we all could use a treat.
-It feels good to get a terrific piece of art jewelry for ourselves while celebrating and supporting artists and the galleries who show them!
+June 2025, Part 1 These days, we all could use a treat.
+And it feels so good to get a terrific piece of art jewelry for ourselves while celebrating and supporting artists and the galleries who show them!
 Art Jewelry Forum’s international gallery supporters celebrate and exhibit art jewelry.
 Our bi-monthly On Offer series allows this extensive network of international galleries

 On Offer Read More »